Melania Trump Recycled Pink J.Crew Shirt, Wore Jeans To Serve Lunch To The Coast Guard

 — Melania Trump (@FLOTUS) November 23, 2017

-Melania Trump’s good deed comes just a couple of days after she made headlines for her attire while decorating the official white house Christmas tree.
+Melania Trump’s good deed comes just a couple of days after she made headlines for her attire while decorating the official White House Christmas tree.
 Despite being in what one would assume was a warm, comfortable room in the White House, Melania Trump was photographed hanging ornaments in a thick coat, which drew some raised eyebrows, proving that whatever she wears will continue to be a topic of discussion.

-[Featured Image By Alex Edelman/Getty Images]
+[Featured Image by Alex Edelman/Getty Images]